betsyval/data-sharing-workshop/_episodes/text-lesson_1.md

 > Have an account on Open Science Framework
 {: .prereq}

-Tips to use Open Science Framework (https://osf.io/ ) as a (private) repository for data collection to be used as a public tool for data sharing are also including
+Tips to use Open Science Framework (https://osf.io/ ) as a (private) repository for data collection and as a public tool for data sharing are also included

 Participants are asked about their experience with data sharing and OSF in particular.